Orangeliquid/Crypto_Asset_Manager_API/README.md

    ```
    These variables are used for authentication and token generation:

    - SECRET_KEY: A secret string used to sign and verify JWT tokens.
 Change this to a secure, random value.
+Example: SECRET_KEY=aGsdg12A1sd32f2SD1vS0dseghhas2

    - ALGORITHM: The hashing algorithm used for encoding the JWT (default is HS256).
+     Example: ALGORITHM=HS256

    - ACCESS_TOKEN_EXPIRE_MINUTES: Defines how long an access token remains valid (default is 30 minutes).
+     Example: ACCESS_TOKEN_EXPIRE_MINUTES=30

    Adjust these values as needed for your security and expiration preferences.